abetusk/iao/sandbox/boilerplate/README.md

 License
 ---

+Third party libraries have individual licenses in their respective source code files.
+Please see individual source files for details.

 All other source code and other assets in this directory are, to the extent possible, licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).